kylewjang/Thin-Section-Processing/README.md

 This script takes any colour image as an input, so both PPL and XPL views should work.

-Above is the original Pycharm script (.py) and the Jupyter Notebook (.ipynb)
+Above is the original script created on Pycharm (.py) and the Jupyter Notebook (.ipynb)

 A thin section of Andesite found on Google images was used as an example.